mokhosh/jarbon/README.md

 ## TODO

 - Add more methods for rendering date and time in Jalali
+- Cache a Jalali date inside the instance and track Carbon modification to regenerate it on the fly
 - Integrate with a client side Jalali datepicker for Jalali datetime inputs in forms
+- Helpers to play with Jalali and Gregorian dates
+- Unit tests?
 - what else?